queryluke/masseffect-5e-data/text/en/bestiary/recon-drone.md

     - name: Tactical Cloak
       text: >-
         As a bonus action, the recon drone activates its tactical cloak, becoming invisible for 1 minute.
-When the recon drome makes a melee or ranged attack or uses a tech or combat power, tactical cloak ends.
+When the recon drone makes a melee or ranged attack or uses a tech or combat power, tactical cloak ends.
       id: tactical-cloak
   actions: